All posts tagged: workforce

 Coconut Creek, FL – April 15, 2022: Junior Achievement of South Florida’s Marine Industry Storefront “Sea the World” seeks to continue the next 3-year school year term.
 Each year more than 20,000 8th grade students from Broward and south Palm Beach Counties visit the Marine Industry Storefront to learn about the multitude of career opportunities in the maritime community.
 The storefront exists to keep the industry thriving with a new generation of workers.

 On April 20, 2022, Junior Achievement of South Florida’s (JA) Marine Industry Storefront will hold a Champagne Reception.
-Guests will tour the Patten Family Finance Park at JA World Huizenga Center at the Lillian S. Well Pavilion and learn more about the community-strengthening cause.
+Guests will tour the Patten Family Career Discovery Park at JA World Huizenga Center at the Lillian S. Well Pavilion and learn more about the community-strengthening cause.
 The reception is from 5 PM to 7 PM.

 Our nation, across all industries, is experiencing a workforce crisis.
 We are facing unprecedented challenges in finding enough workers to fill open jobs.
 Research shows that the most critical and widespread challenge facing businesses is the inability to hire qualified workers for available jobs they need to fill.
 That’s where Junior Achievement comes in.